This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Growth and development is how your premature baby learns, interacts, expresses himself, and physically grows.
-The earlier the birth of your baby, the higher his risk of health and development problems.
+The later the birth of your baby, the lower his risk of health and development problems.

 What long-term problems is my baby at risk for?

 Your baby may be at risk for long-term problems due to an immature brain and nervous system.
-The earlier your baby is born, the greater the risk for long-term problems.
-There are early intervention programs that can help your baby from birth to age 3 with developmental delays or disabilities.
-Ask your healthcare provider for more information about early intervention programs.
+Early intervention programs can help your baby from birth to age 3 with developmental delays or disabilities.
+Ask your newborn's pediatrician for more information about early intervention programs.
 Your baby may be at risk for any of the following:

-- Problems with motor development such as holding his head up, crawling, and walking may happen.
-Your child may also have trouble caring for himself.
-He may not be able to feed and dress himself at the age that he should.
-He may need physical or occupational therapy to help manage these problems.
+- Problems with motor development include holding his or her head up, crawling, and walking.
+Your child may also have trouble caring for himself or herself.
+He or she may not be able to feed and dress himself or herself at the age that he or she should.
+He or she may need physical or occupational therapy to help manage these problems.

-- Problems with cognitive development may happen.
-He may have difficulty with learning, understanding, and paying attention.
+- Problems with cognitive development include trouble learning, understanding, and paying attention.
 Your child may also have difficulty speaking and communicating with others.
-He may need special education or speech therapy to help him manage these problems.
+He or she may need special education or speech therapy to help him or her manage these problems.

-- Behavior problems , such as aggression, anxiety, or problems with social skills, may happen.
-He may need counseling or other support to help him manage these problems.
+- Behavior problems include aggression, anxiety, or problems with social skills.
+He or she may need counseling or other support to help him manage these problems.

-- Medical conditions such as asthma, seizures, cerebral palsy, or autism, may affect your baby for the rest of his life.
+- Medical conditions include asthma, seizures, cerebral palsy, or autism.
+These may affect your baby for the rest of his or her life.

 What is normal development for a baby in the first year of life?

-Calculate your baby's true age to decide if he has reached milestones.
+Calculate your baby's true age to decide if he or she has reached milestones.
 For example, if your baby is 10 weeks old, but was born 6 weeks early, subtract 6 from 10.
 Your baby's true age is 4 weeks old.
-Premature babies may take longer to reach milestones than babies that are born on time.
-The following is an overview of milestones you should look for:
+Premature babies may take longer to reach milestones than babies who are born on time.
+The following is an overview of milestones to look for:

-- At 2 months (4 weeks) of age your baby can lift his head with support, move his arms and legs, and hold objects in his hands.
-He can turn his head to noises and make cooing or babbling sounds.
-He can follow moving objects with his eyes, and smile.
-He recognizes his mother or primary caregiver.
+- At 2 months (4 weeks), your baby can lift his or her head with support.
+He or she can move his or her arms and legs, and hold objects in his or her hands.
+He or she can turn his or her head to noises and make cooing or babbling sounds.
+He or she can follow moving objects with his eyes, and smile.
+He or she recognizes his or her mother or primary caregiver.

-- At 4 months (16 weeks) of age your baby can reach for objects and make crawling motions when on his tummy.
-He can pull his hands to his mouth, laugh, and begins to interact more with parents and others.
+- At 4 months (16 weeks), your baby can reach for objects and make crawling motions when on his or her tummy.
+He or she can pull his hands to his or her mouth, laugh, and begin to interact more with parents and others.

-- At 6 months (24 weeks) of age your baby can sit up on his own, roll over from his tummy to his back, and put weight on his feet when held in a standing position.
-He shakes objects, responds to his name, and reacts differently to strangers than his parents.
-He may start to make more sounds, and can express happiness or unhappiness.
+- At 6 months (24 weeks), your baby can sit up on his or her own.
+He or she can roll over from tummy to back.
+He or she can put weight on his or her feet when held in a standing position.
+He or she shakes objects, responds to his or her name, and reacts differently to strangers than to his or her parents.
+He or she may start to make more sounds, and can express happiness or unhappiness.

-- At 9 months (32 week) of age your baby can pull himself up to standing, crawl, and walk when his hands are held.
-He can imitate sounds and say simple words like mama, or dada.
-He can pick up, and hold objects such as a bottle.
+- At 9 months (32 weeks), your baby can pull himself or herself up to standing, crawl, and walk when his or her hands are held.
+He or she can imitate sounds and say simple words like mama, or dada.
+He or she can pick up and hold objects, such as a bottle.

-- At 12 months (40 weeks) of age your baby can stand alone and begins taking steps.
-He may start to use more words and combine movements with sounds.
-He helps with getting dressed and plays with other children.
+- At 12 months (40 weeks), your baby can stand alone and may begin taking steps.
+He or she may start to use more words and combine movements with sounds.
+He or she helps with getting dressed and plays with other children.